oneki/springboot-plugin/demo-plugin/README.md

 ```
 mvn install
 ```
 at the root of the repository.
-4. Execute the application build in target directory of demo-application via
+4. Execute the application built in target directory of demo-application via
 ```
 java -jar demo-application-1.0.0-SNAPSHOT.jar
 ```